 All the shiny applications that are free to use and promise care-free living, are designed to be used in a particular way for long periods of time.
 By scrolling and liking pictures all day, big corporations are making big bucks while you’re sinking deeper and deeper into the rabbit hole.

-The solution to escape this vicious cycle of liking and sharing?
+The solution to escape this vicious cycle of liking, sharing, and consuming?

 Adopting the way of the digital minimalist.